Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 - God is in control; I am not.

-God used the time of isolation and fear to strip us of every idol we thought we had to have to make us happy and helped us to see what was truly important in times of crisis–family and faith.
+Coping with isolation and fear is not easy.
+In fact, it was painful in so many ways because God was stripping us of every idol we thought we had to have to make us happy.
+Instead, He helped us to see what was truly important in times of crisis–family and faith.

 Creating Family Memories Book